ElderByte-/security-jwt/README.md

 **elder.security.jwt.realm** *[string]* (optional)

 Define the identity name of the realm / audience.
-Incomming JWT tokens must have a matching realm / audience claim to be accepted.
+Incoming JWT tokens must have a matching realm / audience claim to be accepted.

+**elder.security.jwt.publicKey.value** *[string]*
-**elder.security.jwt.publicKeyValue** *[string]* (required)
+**elder.security.jwt.publicKey.url** *[string]*

-Configure the Public Key used to verify incomming JWT Tokens.
+Configure the Public Key (or the url to obtain the public key) used to verify incoming JWT Tokens.
 This property is required by the default `RSAPublicKeyProvider`.
-If desired, you may overwrite the `RSAPublicKeyProvider` with Spring configuration and use your own logic to retirve it.
+If desired, you may overwrite the `RSAPublicKeyProvider` with Spring configuration and use your own logic to retrieve it.

 ### Securing your methods and endpoints